IBM-Cloud/docs/services/mobileanalytics/mobileanalytics_overview.md

 {:shortdesc: .shortdesc}

 # About {{site.data.keyword.mobileanalytics_short}}
+{: aboutmobileanalytics}
-*Last updated: 21 April 2016*
+Last updated: 21 April 2016
 {: .last-updated}

 {: shortdesc}
 The {{site.data.keyword.mobileanalytics_full}} service provides key app usage and performance insights for mobile app developers and app owners.
-By using {{site.data.keyword.mobileanalytics_short}} app owners and developers can understand what is happening on the "user side", and they can use this insight to build better apps that are hyper-relevant to users and that stand out in the veritable sea of mobile apps.
+By using {{site.data.keyword.mobileanalytics_short}} app owners and developers can understand what is happening on the user side, and they can use this insight to build better apps that are hyper-relevant to users and that stand out in the veritable sea of mobile apps.

 {: #overview}
 The service includes the {{site.data.keyword.mobileanalytics_short}} Console where developers and app owners can monitor mobile application performance, see usage statistics, and search device logs.  {{site.data.keyword.mobileanalytics_short}}  provides client SDKs for iOS 8+ (Swift only) and Android 4+.